No more perfume or novelty socks please!

 - A gym membership or some personal training sessions or yoga or pilates classes – to kick start a healthier body and mind

-- An exercise or yoga dvd for someone who would prefer to exercise at home
+- An exercise or yoga dvd or online subscriptionAnd a for someone who would prefer to exercise at home

 - Exercise equipment – for example runners, a bike, skipping rope, yoga mat, weights